MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 ## Examples

 ### Example 1
-Create a new building and a floor within that building.
+This example creates a new building and a floor within that building.
 ```powershell
 New-Place -Type Building -Name 'Building 3'
 ```
-Building 3 is created successfully, and its Identity is set to f12172b6-195d-4e6e-8f4f-eb72e41de99a.
+_Assume that Building 3 is created successfully, and its Identity is set to f12172b6-195d-4e6e-8f4f-eb72e41de99a._

 ```powershell
 New-Place -Type Floor -Name 'Lobby' -ParentId f12172b6-195d-4e6e-8f4f-eb72e41de99a